 Stroll the laneways of old Town Antibes, find the beautiful markets and have lunch at a local cafe.

-Visit Grasse, the city famous for the creation of parfums (30 minutes ride by car)
+Visit Grasse, the city famous for the creation of perfums (30 minutes ride by car)

-Hike Cap D’Antibes for the sport lovers (2 hours Trekking) and find the Plage of Garoupe, hidden public beach
+Hike Cap D’Antibes for sports lovers (2 hours Trekking) and find the Plage of Garoupe, a hidden public beach.

 You can hire kayaks off the beach in Juan Les Pins.